What Are the 10 Inventory Management KPIs? Why Are the KPIs Important to Track & Monitor in 2023?

 - Storage costs: This relates to the warehouse rent or interest on the mortgage and regular maintenance costs such as lighting, heating, and air conditioning.

-- Inventory risk costs: This cost deals with the loss of inventory value due to shrinkage or obsolescence.
+- Inventory risk costs: This cost deals with the loss of inventory value due to inventory shrinkage or obsolescence.

 Demand Forecast Accuracy